-For a number of years her pieces have been juried in the Calgary Stampede Western Showcase.
+Her paintings have been juried into the Western Showcase at the Calgary Stampede for a number of years, going back to 2007.
 In 2016 her work was juried into the America’s Horse in Art Show and Sale in the AQHA Hall of Fame and Museum in Amarillo, Texas.
 Her work can be found in the Parks Canada collection and private collections in Canada, the United States and New Zealand.

 Darcy has created art, in one form or another all her life.
 In 1982, she received a Bachelor of Education degree with Art and Special Education components.
 Over the years, Darcy has been able to add to her artistic knowledge through an eclectic variety of artists and teachers.

-She is a member of the Cochrane Art Club and won the Cochrane Foundation Heritage Award in 2012.
+She is a signature member of the Cowgirl Artists of America and a member of the Cochrane Art Club where she won the Cochrane Foundation Heritage Award in 2012.

 Darcy lives in Calgary with her husband Larry.